Zuzze/node-online-shop/README.md

 # Node.js Online Store

-This repository includes a online stoore template built with node.js to understand better how logic of frontend frameworks work under the hood.
-This project uses pure node.js with ejs templating engine.
-Note that in production, it would be more meaningful to use actual frontend framework (e.g. React, Angular, Vue).
+This repository includes an online store template built with node.js to understand better how logic of frontend frameworks work under the hood and how to use node.js as backend with SQL ans NoSQL databases.
+The project uses pure node.js with ejs templating engine.
+Note that in production, it could be more meaningful to use actual frontend framework (e.g. React, Angular, Vue).

 ## Dynamic routing